ipfs/ipfs-blog/src/_blog/2024-brave-migration-guide.md

 ## Starting IPFS Desktop with Migrated IPFS Repository

-Once move is completed, you can confirm it was successful if `.ipfs/config` exists, and includes `PeerID` of your Brave node.
+Once move is completed, you can confirm it was successful if `.ipfs/config` exists in your home directory, and includes `PeerID` of your Brave node.

 If `.ipfs/config` exists, you can now start IPFS Desktop.
 If everything went as expected, your IPFS node should start and run without Brave.